 This “six weeks” scenario is also applicable only if the girl had sex the very next day after her last period ended, then waited four more weeks for her next period, then waited two weeks after it was late to determine she was pregnant.
 As I’ve said in other posts, what if she had sex on Friday the 1st, but was expecting her next period a week later, on Friday the 8th?
 She might wait another full week to take a pregnancy test, on Friday the 15th, but the test would confirm her condition, and it would then be “a couple of weeks” after their sexual encounter.

 The elder in question seems to be in his 40s and is wearing a wedding ring, so there is absolutely no excuse for this lack of knowledge of conception on his part.
 It’s also noteworthy that none of the other elders in the room, or Robbie himself, offer him correction.
 In other words, all the men in the room are ignorant about conception and pregnancy tests.

 The Danger of This Ignorance

 Pointing out this ignorance for a laugh or an eye roll is one thing, but in truth, this is actually downright dangerous for many in the congregations of Jehovah’s Witnesses.
 In the video, Robbie eventually confesses that it was more than a one-night stand with this woman, but what about those who may have had sex only one time, but are accused of lying about it because of this same ignorance?

 The elders are given absolute authority when it comes to deciding if a person should be shunned from the congregation for doing something wrong, and this shunning is complete and all-encompassing.
-Family members who are still Jehovah’s Witnesses will not speak to their parents, children, or anyone else that is shunned, and I’ve heard many stories of spouses who get divorced after their mate is disfellowshipped or disassociates themselves and is then shunned.
+Family members who are still Jehovah’s Witnesses will not speak to their parents, children, or anyone else who is shunned, and I’ve heard many stories of spouses who get divorced after their mate is disfellowshipped or disassociates themselves and is then shunned.
 You can understand how devastating this situation would be for any Witness.